KnowledgeGarden/tqos-linkgrammar-client/README.md

 # tqos-linkgrammar-client
-TCP client for the LinkGrammar Parser
+Optional TCP client for the LinkGrammar Parser; can be used directly